nemoarchive/documentation/submit_data.md

 The manifest file must contain **one row, including an MD5 checksum, for every file included in the submission**.
 If you're submitting a tarball, the manifest should contain one row for every file within the tarball.
 For submission of multiple, or chunked, tarballs, there is no need for a manifest per tarball, all component files can be included in a single manifest.

 The first column should contain the file name only, no path information.
-If populating the manifest in Excel or Numbers, save as a comma or tab delimited file.
-The manifest file can have any prefix, however the base filename **must** be `manifest.[ext]`, where [ext] can be csv, tsv or tab.
-All formats will be converted to TSV.
+If populating the manifest in Excel or Numbers, save as a tab delimited file.
+The manifest file can have any prefix, however the base filename **must** be `manifest.tsv`.

 #### Manifest submission and validation
 To submit your manifest for validation, log into [the NeMO website](https://nemoarchive.org/) using your NeMO Aspera credentials.
 Once logged in, select `Dashboard` in the top navigation.
 This will take you to a page with links to make a submission, or view your current submissions (coming soon).